Monero Classic Price Tops $0.30 on Major Exchanges (XMC)

-Monero Classic (CURRENCY:XMC) traded 3.7% lower against the dollar during the twenty-four hour period ending at 7:00 AM ET on October 21st.
-One Monero Classic coin can now be purchased for approximately $0.30 or 0.00000455 BTC on exchanges.
-Over the last week, Monero Classic has traded 0.5% higher against the dollar.
-Monero Classic has a total market capitalization of $5.74 million and $9,223.00 worth of Monero Classic was traded on exchanges in the last day.
+Monero Classic (CURRENCY:XMC) traded 4.6% lower against the U.S. dollar during the 1 day period ending at 0:00 AM ET on October 21st.
+Over the last seven days, Monero Classic has traded 56.8% higher against the U.S. dollar.
+Monero Classic has a market capitalization of $5.72 million and $17,497.00 worth of Monero Classic was traded on exchanges in the last day.
+One Monero Classic coin can currently be bought for approximately $0.30 or 0.00000472 BTC on exchanges.

 Here’s how similar cryptocurrencies have performed over the last day: